Porsche Cayman 981 GT4 racing car

 |Cayman 981 GT4 Street||3.8B6||283||309||420||manual 6-speed||4.2 sec.||4.4 sec.||9.3 sec.||14.5 sec.||183||295||1340||2954||95.8||211||7:40...45|

-As the 919 Hybrid was not made available for customer racing teams, the RS Spyder was the last mid-engined racing car that Porsche made for its customers.
-Until Cayman GT4 CS.
+It's a mid-engined Porsche racing car.
+The 919 Hybrid was not made available for customer racing teams, so the RS Spyder had been the last mid-engined racing car that Porsche offered to its customers until the Cayman GT4 racing car.

-The GT4 racing version has the same 911 3.8-litre 283 kW engine as the street legal GT4.
-The car is confusingly named as the GT4 Clubsport.
-Clubsport versions were always street legal, but not the GT4 CS.
-The difference between professional racing and amateur club racing was the fact that you could drive to the club sport events and back home.
-The racing version of the GT4 is available only with the PDK automatic gearbox and is solely destined for private racing drivers (Porsche works teams use sequential gearboxes for racing).
-The suspension has been adapted from the 911 991 GT3 Cup.
-Although the 18" wheels and tyres of the racing GT4 are much lighter than the 20" units on the street version, at 1300 kg/2866 lb, the stripped out racing version is only 40 kg/88 lb lighter than the street legal version because of the full rollcage and heavier automatic gearbox.
-Like all racing Porsches, the racing version of the GT4 is a Porsche Motorsport product (not available from Porsche dealers).
+The 981 GT4 racing version had the same 911 3.8-litre 283 kW engine as the street legal GT4.
+The GT4 racing version was available only with a unique 6-speed PDK gearbox (typical PDK of the time had 7 speeds and Porsche factory team uses sequential gearboxes for racing).
+The GT4 CS was solely destined for private racing drivers.
+The suspension was adapted from the 911 991 GT3 Cup car.
+The size of the standard fuel tank was 90 litres.
+FIA-approved FT3 tanks were optionally available in 70- and 100-litre sizes.
+Although the 18" wheels and tyres of the racing GT4 were much lighter than the 20" units on the street version, at 1300 kg/2866 lb, the stripped out racing version was only 40 kg/88 lb lighter than the street legal version because of the full safety cage and heavier automatic gearbox.
+Like all racing Porsches, the racing version of the GT4 was a Porsche Motorsport product that was ordered directly from Weissach and not from a Porsche dealer.